India

 Sycamore Gap tree: Photogenic tree in Northumberland, England

-The Sycamore Gap tree or Robin Hood tree was a sycamore tree standing next to Hadrian's Wall near Crag Lough in Northumberland, England.
-It was located in a dramatic dip in the landscape, which was created by glacial meltwater and was a popular photographic subject, described as one of the most photographed trees in the country and an emblem for the North East of England.
+The Sycamore Gap tree or Robin Hood tree was a sycamore tree next to Hadrian's Wall near Crag Lough in Northumberland, England.
+Standing in a dramatic dip in the landscape created by glacial meltwater, it was one of the country's most photographed trees and an emblem for the North East of England.
 It derived its alternative name from featuring in a prominent scene in the 1991 film Robin Hood: Prince of Thieves.
 The tree won the 2016 England Tree of the Year award.

 0